What is shadow IT and why must it controlled?

 2. Evaluate and prioritise risk

-Shut down anything that is potentially dangerous immediately.
-If it’s illegal or its use directly circumvents company policy then block it and take appropriate action at a management or HR level.
+Shut down anything that is dangerous or breaking regulation immediately.
+If it’s illegal or breaks company policy then block it and take appropriate action at a management or HR level.

 4. Give an amnesty